Vardhan1303/Scientific_project/docs/details.md

 rotation_duration = 0.5  # Approximate duration to rotate 20 degrees (adjust based on your robot)
 rotation_completed = False

-marker_lost: A boolean flag indicating whether the marker is currently lost.
+- marker_lost: A boolean flag indicating whether the marker is currently lost.
-last_lateral_deviation: Stores the last known lateral deviation to determine the direction of rotation when the marker is lost.
+- last_lateral_deviation: Stores the last known lateral deviation to determine the direction of rotation when the marker is lost.
-marker_lost_start_time: Records the time when the marker was first detected as lost, used to manage the rotation duration.
+- marker_lost_start_time: Records the time when the marker was first detected as lost, used to manage the rotation duration.
-rotation_duration: Specifies the time duration for which the robot should rotate to achieve approximately 20 degrees of rotation.
+- rotation_duration: Specifies the time duration for which the robot should rotate to achieve approximately 20 degrees of rotation.
 This value may need to be adjusted based on the specific robot’s movement characteristics.
-rotation_completed: A boolean flag indicating whether the rotation has been completed.
+- rotation_completed: A boolean flag indicating whether the rotation has been completed.
 Last Known Deviation

 When the marker is lost, the robot uses the last known lateral deviation to determine the direction in which it should rotate slightly.
-The robot executes a small, controlled rotation (approximately 20 degrees) in the direction of the last known deviation—right if the deviation was positive, left if it was negative [21].
+The robot executes a small, controlled rotation (approximately 20 degrees) in the direction of the last known deviation—right if the deviation was positive, left if it was negative.

-Rotation Control
+#### Rotation Control

 This rotation is executed for a short duration, calculated based on the robot’s movement characteristics.
-The robot then stops and waits for the marker to reappear [22].
+The robot then stops and waits for the marker to reappear.

 Code Example for Rotation Control
 # Perform a slight rotation based on the last known lateral deviation